 Municipalities, counties and redevelopment agencies may apply for grants up to \$3 million per year for investigation and remediation activities on properties they own or for which they hold a tax sale certificate and have a comprehensive plan or realistic opportunity to develop within three years upon completion of the remediation.
-Furthermore, an additional \$2 million per year is available to municipalities that contain Brownfields Development Areas (BDAs).
-RA grants require an either 25% or 50% match of the eligible project costs - depending on the BDA - by the municipality, county or redevelopment agency.
+Furthermore, an additional \$2 million per year is available to municipalities for Brownfields Development Areas (BDAs).
+RA grants in BDAs require a 25% match of the eligible project costs by the municipality, county or redevelopment agency.